Definition of Biography

-It tells the story of a person’s life, who writes it himself or herself.
-However, sometimes he/she may take guidance from a ghostwriter or collaborator.
+An autobiography tells the story of a person’s own life.
+While that person writes his own account, he or she may take guidance from a ghostwriter or collaborator.

-It narrates the life story of a person written by another person or writer.
+A biography narrates the life story of a person, as written by another person or writer.
 It is further divided into five categories:

 - Popular biography